 The student success team may also decide to refer your child for a Section 504 evaluation.
 Here, you can also receive modifications.
 A 504 plan is typically used for a child who has a medical condition and requires accommodations in order to achieve academic success.

-The SST Team documents its meeting using the following form, which is distributed to parents afterward.
+The SST Team documents its meeting which is distributed to parents afterward.
 The form, most importantly, records the "action items" that will occur as a result of the meeting to best support the student.